myriadrf/LimeSuiteNG/docs/gettingStarted/plugins/gnuradio/index.rst

 GNURadio
 ========

 LimeSDR devices can be used with GNU Radio on Windows and Linux platforms.
-Below are links for setting up Lime Suite NG plugin for gnuradio on different operating systems:
+Below are links for setting up LimeSuiteNG plugin for gnuradio on different operating systems:

 .. toctree::
    :maxdepth: 1